Best known as a producer for artists including Kings of Leon, Johns performs selections from his album If Not Now Then When? at the Drake on Aug. 3.

 “Because you aren’t able to have that perspective to judge your own work, you need to collaborate with people that you trust and respect,” he says.
 “I relied very heavily on five people that helped me make this record.”

 Those who indulged in a role reversal for Johns included artists Marling and Adams.
-Johns also recruited his father, Glyn (who’s produced for the Eagles, the Rolling Stones, Eric Clapton and the Who) to mix the album, a 36-minute sojourn of seasoned, folk-flavoured compositions that occasionally stray into blues and rock territory.
+Johns also recruited his father, Glyn (who’s produced the Eagles, the Rolling Stones, Eric Clapton and the Who) to mix the album, a 36-minute sojourn of seasoned, folk-flavoured compositions that occasionally stray into blues and rock territory.

 The gifted Johns, who has previously honed his multi-instrumental skills as both session man and live-gun-for-hire for artists ranging from LaMontagne and Crosby, Stills and Nash to Emmylou Harris and John Hiatt, says he was strictly hands-off for invited guests, like bass players Danny Thompson and original Rolling Stone Bill Wyman, who performed on If Not Now Then When?